fpereiro/tnote/index.md

 ## Notational principles

-1. Notes are organized in lines.
-A line is a continuous sequence of notes belonging to a certain instrument.
-There can be more than one line per instrument simultaneously.
-Lines could also be called *voices*.
+1. Notes are organized in voices.
+A voice is a continuous sequence of notes belonging to a certain instrument.
+There can be more than one voice per instrument simultaneously.

 2. The [pitch class](https://en.wikipedia.org/wiki/Pitch_class) of a note is expressed as a number in the hexadecimal scale: